-- (1) On August 8, 2017, we announced the \$5.0 million discretionary open-market Share Repurchase Program under which our Board of Directors authorized the repurchase of shares of our common stock in the open market until the earlier of (i) August 6, 2018 or (ii) the repurchase of \$5.0 million in aggregate amount of our common stock.
+(1) On August 8, 2017, we announced the \$5.0 million discretionary open-market Share Repurchase Program under which our Board of Directors authorized the repurchase of shares of our common stock in the open market until the earlier of (i) August 6, 2018 or (ii) the repurchase of \$5.0 million in aggregate amount of our common stock.
 On November 7, 2017, our Board of Directors authorized an extension of, and an increase in the amount of shares of our common stock that may be repurchased under, the discretionary Share Repurchase Program until the earlier of (i) November 6, 2018 or (ii) the repurchase of \$10.0 million in aggregate amount of our common stock.
 On May 3, 2018, the Company's Board of Directors authorized an additional \$5.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) November 6, 2018 or (ii) the repurchase of \$15.0 million in aggregate amount of our common stock.
-On November 1, 2018, the Company's Board of Directors authorized a \$5.0 million increase in the amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) November 6, 2018 or (ii) the repurchase of \$15.0 million in aggregate amount of our common stock.
-On November 1, 2018, the Company's Board of Directors authorized a \$5.0 million increase in the amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) October 31, 2019 or (ii) the repurchase of \$20.0 million in aggregate amount of shares of our common stock.
-The timing and number of shares to be repurchased will depend on a number of shares of our common stock.
-During the three and six months ended June 30, 2019, the Company repurchased 115,801 and 115,801, respectively, of shares of the Company's common stock.
-During the three and six months ended June 30, 2019, the dollar value of shares that remained avai - (2) Includes purchases of our common stock made on the open market by or on behalf of any "affiliated purchaser," as defined in Exchange Act Rule 10b-18(a)(3), of the Company. - (3) Subsequent to quarter-end, through August 8, 2019, we did not repurchase any additional shares of our common stock pursuant to the Share Repurchase Program. - (4) On August 5, 2019, our Board of Directors authorized a \$5.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) August 4, 2020 or (ii) the repurchase of \$25.0 million in aggregate amount of our common stock.
-This additional \$5.0 million allocation is not included in the approximate dollar value of shares that may yet be purchased under the Share Repurchase Program as of June 30, 2019.
-As of August 8, 2019, the dollar value of shares that may yet be purchased by us under the Share Repurchase Program is approximately \$9.1 million.
+On November 1, 2018, the Company's Board of Directors authorized a \$5.0 million increase in the amount of shares of the Company's common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) October 31, 2019 or (ii) the repurchase of \$20.0 million in aggregate amount of the Company's common stock.
+On August 5, 2019, our Board of Directors authorized a \$5.0 million increase in the amount of shares of our common stock that may be repurchased under the discretionary Share Repurchase Program until the earlier of (i) August 4, 2020 or (ii) the repurchase of \$25.0 million in aggregate amount of our common stock.
+The timing and number of shares to be repurchased will depend on a number of factors, including market conditions and alternative investment opportunities.
+The Share Repurchase Program may be suspended, terminated or modified at any time for any reason and does not obligate us to acquire any specific number of shares of our common stock.
+During the three and nine months ended September 30, 2019, the Company repurchased 605,327 and 721,128, respectively, of shares of the Company's common stock pursuant to the Share Repurchase Program.
+As of September 30, 2019, the dollar value of shares that remained available to be purchased by the Company under the Share Repurchase Program was approximately \$5.2 million.

+(2) Includes purchases of our common stock made on the open market by or on behalf of any "affiliated purchaser," as defined in Exchange Act Rule 10b-18(a)(3), of the Company.

+(3) Subsequent to quarter-end, through November 7, 2019, the Company repurchased an additional 28,000 shares under the Share Repurchase Program for an aggregate purchase price of \$168,655.